ozan-git/manufacture/quality_control_oca/readme/import_excel_template.rst

      - Display name of the quality test.
      - ``Sterility Check``
    * - ``type``
-     - Required
+     - Optional
      - ``generic`` | ``related``
      - Determines whether the test is generic or linked to a specific model.
+Defaults to ``generic`` when left empty.
      - ``related``
    * - ``category/id``
      - Optional